NnataljaStefania/Minimalism/README.md

 # Minimalism
-Site on the style of minimalism
+Site is the style of minimalism